 Data

-A clinical imaging database at Boston Children’s Hospital provided imaging data for 685 patient visits who received 30 directional DTI with 5 b0 fields.
-This data was reduced to 642 samples by removing those with a high degree of motion or low quality images, external artifacts (such as metal dental work), samples without a useful T1 structured MRI volume, and unhealthy patients as assessed by BCH.
+A clinical imaging database at Boston Children’s Hospital provided imaging data for 642 examinations that included 30 directional DTI with 5 b0 fields from patients retrospectively assessed as healthy (Levman, 2017 cite).
+This dataset was subject to exclusions based on examinations with a high degree of motion or low quality images, external artifacts (such as metal dental work), samples without a useful T1 structured MRI volume, and unhealthy patients as assessed by BCH.

 Patient Data